Server Contract

 Bootstrap the server — Run

 sudo bash infrastructure/bootstrap-server.shon a fresh Debian machine.
-This creates the directory layout above, installs Docker, creates thedeployuser, generates platform credentials, starts the 7 platform services, copies infrastructure scripts, and installs cron jobs. -
+This creates the directory layout above, installs Docker, creates thedeployuser, generates platform credentials, starts the 7 core platform services (plus 3 optional metrics services if enabled), copies infrastructure scripts, and installs cron jobs. -

 Configure DNS — Point app domains and